Ericsson/c3-web-examples/screen-sharing/firefox-extension/README.md

-## C3 Screen Sharing  Firefox extension how to
+## Firefox extension how to

 #### 1) Signup here:

 * https://addons.mozilla.org/en-US/firefox/users/register

-#### 2) Fix the package.json
+#### 2) Fix package.json
  - with the name of the extension you prefer,
  - the version of the extension.
- -  generate a unique id. forexample from https://www.guidgenerator.com/online-guid-generator.aspx
+ -  generate a unique id. for example from https://www.guidgenerator.com/online-guid-generator.aspx

 #### 3) Fix index.js
- - Add domain names you would like this addo-on to be supported on.
+ - Add domain names you would like this add-on to be supported on.
 For more information you can take a look at indext.js in the current directoy.

 #### 4) Make XPI file from the current directory by:
     ```